-Guests staying at Fairmont Jasper Park Lodge have a great selection of fully renovated cabin-style accommodations, traditional hotel rooms, and suites to choose from.
-Located within the boundaries of Jasper National Park, a UNESCO World Heritage Site, this grand hotel is regarded as one of Canada's top nature-lovers' lodges.
+Guests staying at the 4-star Fairmont Jasper Park Lodge have a great selection of fully renovated cabin-style accommodations, traditional hotel rooms, and suites to choose from.
+Located just outside the town of Jasper, this grand hotel is regarded as one of Canada's top wilderness lodges.

 Set amid 700 acres of unspoiled scenery, this all-season luxury resort sits on the shores of beautiful Lac Beauvert and is centered around a lovely village-like gathering of cedar chalets.
 Some of these attractive, cozy accommodations have been designated as Luxury Signature Cabins.

 Guests have access not only to the many paths crisscrossing the resort, but also endless miles of hiking trails through the park and around the lake.
 The resort is also famous for its golf course.
 Designed by Canadian legend Stanley Thompson, the Fairmont Jasper Park Lodge Golf Club is known for its incredible mountain and lake views, its abundant wildlife (yes, you may see a moose), and, of course, its playability.

 Other great reasons to stay include its water sports, numerous winter activities, including everything from skiing to snowshoeing, and its stunning natural setting with plenty of stunning views.
 Also on hand are the full-service Reflections Spa and plenty of great restaurants offering superb dining experiences.

 7. Fairmont Hotel Macdonald, Edmonton

 Perched overlooking the North Saskatchewan River Valley in Alberta's capital city of Edmonton, the 4-star Fairmont Hotel Macdonald has provided travelers with memorable city center stays since welcoming its first guests back in 1915.